Skip to main content

 College

-You could start by doing a college course like a Level 3 Diploma in Furniture Design and Making or a T Level in Craft and Design.
+You could do a college course in furniture design or furniture making, or a T Level in Craft and Design.

-This would teach you some of the skills you'll need and could help you to get a job as a design assistant with a furniture making company.
+Courses like these would teach you some of the skills you'll need and could help you to get a job as a design assistant or trainee with a furniture making company.

 Entry requirements